Here's what Tesla would have to do to go private

 Ross Gerber, CEO of Gerber Kawasaki Wealth and Investment Management, which owns 38,000 shares of Tesla, told CNNMoney he would hang on to his investment even if Tesla went private because he believes in its growth potential.

-Gerber noted that Musk's startup SpaceX is private, and investors -- including mutual fund Fidelity -- are given the chance every few months to cash out.
+Gerber noted that Musk's startup SpaceX is private, and investors -- including mutual fund giant Fidelity -- are given the chance every few months to cash out.

 "The structure envisioned for Tesla is similar in many ways to the SpaceX structure: external shareholders and employee shareholders have an opportunity to sell or buy approximately every six months," Musk said in an email to employees Tuesday that was published on Tesla's corporate blog.